ear31101-dotcom/Bybletoolz/Add ons/README.md

 # Add-ons

 This folder contains documentation for importing exegetical commentary into Bybletoolz for use with the `Exeg` study mode.
-Personal commentary files are stored locally in `Commentary Library (gitignore)/` and are not tracked by git.

 ---